This page describes some of the most common mistakes webmasters make when designing for mobile.

 Your desktop site redirects some mobile devices but not others.
 For example, a site may redirect only Android users to the mobile site and not redirect iPhone or Windows Phone users.

 Use Google Search Console.
 If you’re a verified user, we’ll send you a message if we detect that any of your site’s pages are redirecting smartphone users to the homepage.
 We’ll also show you any faulty redirects we detect in the Smartphone Crawl Errors section of Search Console.
-Use the example URLs we provide in Webmaster Tools as a starting point to debug exactly where the problem is with your server configuration.
+Use the example URLs we provide in Search Console as a starting point to debug exactly where the problem is with your server configuration.

 Set up your server so that it redirects smartphone users to the equivalent URL on your smartphone site.